-Managerial accounting, also known as Management accounting or cost accounting refers to a process of providing financial information to the managers that helps in decision making.
+Managerial accounting, also known as Management accounting or cost accounting refers to a process of providing financial information to managers that helps in decision-making.
 It’s easy to understand that the concept of cost accounting revolves around the business administrators.

 So, if you are a part of your organization’s managerial board then this blog will help you to-

 - Control your company’s activities more accurately

 The main objective of managerial accounting is to give valuable information to the managers.
 So that they can process those data and use them for further business advancement.
 You might be asking yourself-

 - What kind of information do managers need